 -----------

-Johnson City is beautiful and affordable, and our internship is a mature program that supports work-life balance, professional identity development, and mutual respect.
+Johnson City is beautiful and affordable, and our internship is a mature program that supports professional identity development and mutual respect.
+We received a 10-year re-accreditation from APA in 2024.

-We founded our Mental Health Diversity, Equity, and Inclusion Committee in 2000, and we continue to focus on diverse staff and intern recruitment.
-Our VA employs 2500+ people from all backgrounds.
+Our VA healthcare system employs 2500+ people.
 We are affiliated with a medical school, several nursing schools, and a college of pharmacy.
-This hub of health care education attracts more ethnic/racial diversity to the community.
-And we are diversifying; Hispanic people are the fastest-growing demographic in our region.
+This local hub of health care education attracts people from all walks of life.

 We hope you will consider applying to our program, and we wish you the best of luck in this process.